aaaventura/code-assignment-14/README.md

 5. To verify your build, open your browser and visit:
    `http://localhost:5575`

-   If you are successful in your build, you will see the spinning React App logo and the header "Edit src/App.tsx and save to reload."
+   If you are successful in your build, you will see the portfolio site.

 ## troubleshooting